triradial/Freon4dsl/docs/CRC-Plan.md

 ### In-Progress
 - [ ] Deploy to Azure
 - [ ] Create a dev/test instance on Azure
-- [ ] Add patient page with visits / checklist, add note taking place
-  - [ ] Add existing single patient full schedule chart to a draw / panel in the new UI
+- [ ] Document and test the steps to bring on a user
+- [ ] Improve light-mode, e.g., add more contrast so things like patient date slider is visible.

 ### Done
+- [x] Add patient page with visits / checklist
+  - [x] Add existing single patient full schedule chart to a draw / panel in the new UI
 - [x] HTML editor: return and tab need to not jump out of editor
 - [x] Improve validation error messages
 - [x] Show Patients page when no patients to allow getting started on study